turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 By the end of this lesson, you will know/be able to:

+* Understand the basic JavaScript data types
 * Understand what a variable is and how to use it
 * Understand operators and how to use them
+* Understand conditionals and when to use them
+* Declare and call functions with or without parameters

 ## History of JavaScript

 Way back in the early days of the web, Brendan Eich created JavaScript.
 Legend has it that he wrote it in 10 days in 1995 while was was working as an engineer at Netscape.
 The language was first released with Netscape 2 in 1996.
 The name 'JavaScript' was a oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java, but instead it lead to years of confusion about the names of these two mostly unrelated programming languages.
 If you'd like to learn more about where JS came from, take a look [here](http://speakingjs.com/es5/ch04.html).

-## What is JavaScript?
+## What is JavaScript and Why?

 JavaScript was created to make the web more dynamic.
 It is an object-oriented scripting language made to run inside a host environment like a web browser and provide programatic control over the objects of that environment.
+For example, when you click a button and you want something about the webpage to change, you will use JavaScript.

 JavaScript can be _client-side_ and _server-side_, meaning that it can be used to control user-facing interfaces as well as handle the server-side extensions that connect with a database.